'No Choice but to Stand and Face the Music': What Went Wrong for USMNT

 "In certain moments, we needed to be able to unlock a team that sat back very deep in their half with a lot of numbers behind the ball, and we weren't able to do that.
 That part wasn't there on a night like this."

 It wasn't there all qualifying.
 Bradley could have been talking about any one of half a dozen matches over the two-year cycle.
 The Americans lacked ideas in the final third and frequently lacked the first touch that would allow the team to initiate the attack.
-It was Altidore failing in his duties as target man, Bobby Wood missing a key pass or another player being slightly off.
+It was Altidore failing in his duties as the target man, Bobby Wood missing a key pass or another player being slightly off.

 There goes the World Cup.